itsjohannawren/pd-nag-connector/README.md

 4. Once the service is created you’ll be taken to the service page.
 On this page you’ll see the **Service API key**; save this because you will need it when you configure your Nagios server to send events to PagerDuty.
+5. Setup the webhook for PagerDuty to talk back to Nagios by clicking the **Add Webhook** button, giving the hook a name, and specifying the URL to access `pagerduty.cgi` (will look like `http://example.com/nagios3/cgi-bin/pagerduty.cgi`).
+If you need HTTP simple auth be sure to specify it in the URL.

 ### In Nagios